-The other information section, which includes the Statement of Revenues, Expenditures and Changes in Fund Balances - General Fund, Last Four Years and the Statement of Revenues, Expenditures and Changes in Fund Balances - All Governmental Funds, Last Four Years has not been subjected to the auditing procedures that would have been applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on it.
+Management is responsible for the other information included in the annual report.
+The other information comprises the Statement of Revenues, Expenditures and Changes in Fund Balances-General Fund, Last Four Years and the Statement of Revenues, Expenditures and Changes in Fund Balances-All Governmental Funds, Last Four Years but does not include the basic financial statements and our auditor's report thereon.
+Because of the significance of the matters described in the Basis for Disclaimer of Opinion paragraph above we were not able to obtain sufficient evidence to provide a basis for an opinion on the basic financial statements, and we do not express an opinion on the other information referred to above.